runerasmussen/google-photos-upload/README.md

 # Introduction
 Unofficial Google Photos Uploader coded in .NET Core.
 Inspired by https://github.com/simonedegiacomi/gphotosuploader

-As of July 2018 the tool is under development and will be released as soon as it's reached an acceptable beta stage....
+As of July 2018 the tool is under development and will be released when it has reached an acceptable beta stage....

 # Download
 Ready to give it a try?
 Download the tool here once it's ready.
-TODO: Provide link to a pre-compiled version that is ready to be installed.
 * MAC/Linux version: Not ready
 * Windows version: Not ready
+TODO: Provide link to a pre-compiled version that is ready to be installed.

 # Getting Started for Developers